 We were belabored and attacked by newspapers antagonistic to Harding, and by cranks, quacks, antivivisectionists, nature healers, the Dr. Albert Abrams electronic-diagnosis group, and many others.
 We were accused of starving the President to death, of feeding him to death, of assisting in slowly poisoning him, and of plying him to death with pills and purgatives.
 We were accused of being abysmally ignorant, stupid and incompetent, and even of malpractice.

-Another theory, from presidential biographer Carl Anthony, is that Harding’s favored doctor, Charles Sawyer, gave the president “purgatives” to rush his recovery.
-He believes the medications issued by Sawyer, who wasn’t a qualified physician, may have intensified Harding’s heart condition.
+Another theory, according to presidential biographer Carl Anthony, is that Sawyer gave Harding purgatives to speed his recovery.
+According to him, Sawyer, who was not a licensed physician, may have exacerbated Harding’s condition.
 “The evidence makes plausible that (Sawyer) accidentally provoked the death of the president with a final, fatal overdose of his mysterious purgatives,” Anthony said in a 1998 interview promoting a book on Florence Harding, “pushing the man’s already weakened heart into cardiac arrest.”

-There were also scandals involving other government agencies that followed after Harding’s death.
-But it was the numerous stories about Harding’s illness and sudden death that stimulated discussion for decades.
-Harding hadn’t been in good health when he took off for a West Coast tour that some people saw as a step in laying the groundwork for a 1924 re-election campaign.
-He was here in Alaska during that tour, the first U.S. President to ever visit this great state.
+There were also scandals involving other government agencies after Harding’s death.
+But the numerous stories about Harding’s illness and sudden death stimulated discussion for decades.
+He had not been in good health when he embarked on a West Coast tour that some saw as a way to prepare for a 1924 re-election campaign.
+It was the first tour made by a U.S. President to Alaska.

-There we have it- corruption, affairs, an inactive President who allowed his members to run amuck, a pissed-off wife, bad seafood, and an evil heart.
+There you have it- corruption, affairs, an inactive president who lets his members go amok, a wife pissed off, food poisoning, and a weak heart.
 I am still unsure how this ensnares President Harding as the worst President ever, but he keeps drawing the short stick by Historians.
-They say that the rumor of his wife poisoning him was debunked, but I ask you…do you believe that?

 As always, my friends, I invite you to do more research on your own.
 There is no way I could fit almost 25 years of historical moments into a single blog- but I had fun researching the Harding Sandal.
-There is so much more to Harding than being the ‘worst’ President, and I will include some fantastic books down below if you want to learn more about his life and death.
-I have also included a pretty cool clip that I found on YouTube.
+I’ve included some fantastic books below if you’d like to learn more about Harding’s life and legacy beyond being the ‘worst’ president.